castaway/dbix-class-book/chapters/06-Components-and-extending.md

-Now edit the `add_columns` call to include the new keys `set_on_create` and `set_on_update` in the column info hashref for the `created_on` field to control when the values are set:
+Now edit the `add_columns` call to include the new keys `set_on_create` and `set_on_update` in the column info hashref for the `created_date` field to control when the values are set:

     package MyBlog::Schema::Result::Post;